tcrz/github-userSearch/README.md

 - Twitter handle (if available)
 - Bio
 - Github Username
-- Date account was github account was create-
+- Date account was github account was created
+- Name of public repositories